 ¶ You are invited to join us if you are a professional or recently graduated designer, artist, coder, writer, or editor.
 You seek to grasp typography across media and its expressive potential beyond trends.

 ¶ The $875 CAD fee will cover the 4-day programme and all the coffee that you can drink.
+A-B-Z-TXT will accept applicants until July 22nd.

 ¶ Learn from famed professionals and with an exciting mix of multidisciplinary practitioners.

-¶ 1-day Masterclasses
+¶ 1-Day Masterclasses

 ¶ August 20–21